CrowdStrike/ansible_collection_falcon/roles/falcon_install/README.md

-# falcon_install
+# crowdstrike.falcon.falcon_install

 This role installs the CrowdStrike Falcon Sensor.
-As of version 4.0.0, this role takes full advantage of the FalconPy SDK for installing the sensor via the CrowdStrike API.
 This role also supports installing the sensor from a local file or remote URL.

 ## Requirements

 - Ansible 2.12 or higher
 - FalconPy 1.3.0 or higher on Ansible control node

+> As of version 4.0.0, this role takes full advantage of the FalconPy SDK for interacting with the CrowdStrike API.

 ## Role Variables